This post may contain affiliate links. Read our disclosure policy here.

-For nights where you don’t want to man the stove and would rather let the oven do the work, these easy chicken drumsticks are the perfect meal solution!
+For nights when you don’t want to man the stove and would rather let the oven do the work, these easy sheet pan chicken legs with carrots are the perfect meal solution!

 Chicken legs are easy and forgiving to bake in the oven.
-Unlike chicken breasts, which can easily dry out, baked chicken legs retain more moisture at higher temps and have that crispy skin that holds onto sauces and marinades.
+Unlike chicken breasts, which can easily dry out, baked chicken legs retain more moisture at higher temps.
+Here is how to cook them:

 - Preheat the oven

-While I usually bake chicken at ranges of 375F to 400F, 350F is the magic number for this recipe because the chicken is coated with a honey glaze, which can burn when baked at higher temperatures.
-So to avoid undercooked chicken with a burnt coating- stick to 350F. - Prepare the Sauce
+While I usually bake chicken at 375F to 400F, stick to 350F to avoid undercooked chicken with a burnt coating. - Prepare the sauce

-Using a basting brush or the back of a spoon, generously brush the sauce over each chicken leg, making sure it is completely coated. - Bake
+Using a basting brush or the back of a spoon, generously brush the sauce over each chicken leg, making sure they are completely coated. - Bake the chicken

-A solid hour to make sure the meat reaches an internal temperature of 175F, ideal for dark meat, and the sauce has that golden-brown caramelized glow.
+A solid hour ensures the meat reaches an internal temperature of 175F, ideal for dark meat, and the sauce has that golden-brown caramelized glow. - Prep the carrots

 What Temperature to Bake Honey Chicken Drumsticks